Principal-agent problem with multiple principals: Infinite number of principals: mean field approach

 Recall the principal's problem \eqref{eq:principalfirst}.
 It follows from the observation in Remark \ref{rem:mf} that

 Therefore, in the upcoming mean field game, we should only keep the nontrivial regime ($I_0=i$), i.e., denote

 Though the rigorous definition of the mean field game will be introduced in the next section, we are ready to give a simple description of the mean field equilibrium we are searching for.
-In the mean field formulation, we remove the superscript $i$, and instead we use the notations $\ol X, \ol Y,\ol Z$.
-Also note that $(\ol X_t -t)_{t\in [0,T]}$ is a $\dbP^{\a^*}$-Brownian motion, denoted by $\ol W$.
+In the mean field formulation, we remove the superscript $i$, and instead we use the notations $\ol W, \ol Y,\ol Z$.
 Following the dynamic programming approach in \cite{Sannikov08, CPT18}, given $(p_t)_{t\in[0,T]}$, consider the contracts in the form:

 It follows from \eqref{eq:mfprincipal1} that each principal faces the optimization: